heig-vd-dai-course/heig-vd-dai-course/01.01-introduction-to-the-teaching-unit/01-course-material/PRESENTATION.md

 headingDivider: 6
 -->

-# HEIG-VD DAI - Introduction to the teaching unit
+# Introduction to the teaching unit

 <!--
 _class: lead